 Stay of Execution on Judgment Debt

-Turning now to the affect, if any, that the imposition of a stay of execution on a judgment debt has on the judgment creditor’s ability to petition for a winding up order.
+Turning now to the effect, if any, that the imposition of a stay of execution on a judgment debt has on the judgment creditor’s ability to petition for a winding up order.
 As part of the appeal process, a judgment debtor can apply for an order staying the judgment debt under CPR r.52.
 The default position, as CPR r.52.16 (formerly r.52.7) makes clear, is that the judgment order (the lower court order) is not stayed merely because an appeal is issued and pursued.
-For the judgment debt order to be stayed, there must be a specific order of the court, either from the lower court or appeal court, staying the judgment order.
+For the judgment debt order to be stayed, there must be a specific order of the court, either from the lower court or the appeal court, staying the judgment order.

 The law seems to be that a stay of execution on a judgment debt will not preclude a winding up petition being properly founded upon that judgment debt.

 In Woodley v Woodley (No.2) 1 WLR 1167, a Court ordered a husband (judgment debtor) to pay £60,000 to his wife (judgment creditor), but stayed execution of the order pending an appeal.
 The Court of Appeal held that, for the purpose of section 5 of the Debtors Act 1869, the judgment order remained ‘…due from him in pursuance of any order or judgment…’ throughout the period the stay of execution applied.
 Balcombe LJ said, at 1178:

 ‘The debt of £60,000 became due from the husband …in pursuance of the order … and did not cease to be so due merely because the procedure for enforcing the order by way of execution was stayed pending the appeal.’

 ‘…I entertain no doubt that the existence of the stay of execution did not affect the liability of the husband to pay the lump sum order during the period [date of order] to [date debtor assets vested in Trustee in Bankruptcy]…’